 There are a couple reasons you might be feeling dry down there.

-Most women know that they might need, um, some extra lubricant down there as they age.
-Due to decreased levels of the hormone estrogen, vaginal dryness after menopause is typical and expected, according to the National Institute on Aging.
+Most women know that they might need some extra lubricant down there as they age.
+Indeed, vaginal dryness after menopause is typical and expected, according to the National Institute on Aging.
+However, what if you’re younger — even decades from menopause?
+Is it normal to have vaginal dryness in your 20s or 30s, too?

-Vaginal tissue stays lubricated thanks to adequate estrogen levels.
+Vaginal tissue stays lubricated thanks to estrogen.
 Any drop in estrogen can lead to a drop in natural lubrication.
-As estrogen levels wane, vaginal tissue thins out, which can lead to inflammation and vaginal dryness.
+As estrogen levels decrease, vaginal tissue thins out.
+As a result, the tissue may become dry and inflamed.

-Here are other possible causes of vaginal dryness in younger women, according to Dr. Wu:
+Here are other possible causes of vaginal dryness in younger women:

-Because of their effect on hormones, certain medications used to treat conditions such as breast cancer, fibroids, infertility, and endometriosis can often affect vaginal lubrication too.
+Because of their effect on hormones, certain medications used to treat conditions can often affect vaginal lubrication, too.
+This includes medications for breast cancer, fibroids, infertility, and endometriosis.

 00:00:00,000 --> 00:00:08,366